Updated: Sep 1, 2022

 Ask for a quotation and a FREE sample/draft if possible, then, send that sample/draft to the requester to confirm that this is the right layout

-If no sample/draft could be obtained, select the solicitor that you trust and pay for the fee first, then ask the notary public to issue a draft for confirmation purpose, and back to point 4 and seek requester's confirmation
+If no sample/draft could be obtained, select the solicitor that you trust and pay for the fee first, then ask the notary public to issue a draft for confirmation purposes, and back to point 4 and seek the requester's confirmation

-Schedule an appointment for the Director(s) to visit the office of the solicitor to sign in front fo the lawyer (if applicable)
+Schedule an appointment for the Director(s) to visit the office of the solicitor to sign in front of the lawyer (if applicable)

-Ask the law firm to share you a scanned copy upon completion, but before send out; share that scanned copy to the requester to ensure that the document is in good order
+Ask the law firm to share you a scanned copy upon completion, but before send out; share that scanned copy with the requester to ensure that the document is in good order

-Then, the law firm can send out the document to you, or else, you will save the time to make necessary revision before sending out the document
+Then, the law firm can send out the document to you, or else, you will save the time to make necessary revisions before sending out the document

 Notarization Service in Hong Kong